woodwardjd/rails_foundation/README.md

 - APPNAME: The name of the application module.

-  E.g. `grep -e APPNAME -r -l . | grep -v README | xargs sed -i 's/APPNAME/NewAppName/g'`
+  E.g. `grep -e APPNAME -r -l . | grep -v README | xargs sed -i '' -e 's/APPNAME/NewAppName/g'`

 - MAILHOST: The host that ActionMailer should send from in production.